2024 Romanian parliamentary election: New political alliances

 On 14 November 2023, at an AUR press conference, Lidia Vadim-Tudor (the daughter of the late Corneliu Vadim Tudor), former Minister for Business Environment Ilan Laufer (who is also the president of the National Identity Force), businessman Muhammad Murad, entrepreneur Sorin Constantinescu and Sorin Ilieșiu, as well as deputies Florică Calotă (who was elected on PNL list), Daniel Forea (elected on PSD list), Dumitru Viorel Focșa (elected on AUR, but later left) and senators Ovidiu Iosif Florean (elected on PNL list), Călin Gheorghe Matieș (elected on PSD list) and Vasilică Potecă (elected on PNL list) announced that they are joining AUR for the next election.
 Later, on 21 November, AUR announced, together with the Romanian Village Party, National Rebirth Alliance, Romanian Republican Party and National Peasants' Alliance the creation of a Sovereigntist Alliance to contest at the 2024 Romanian parliamentary election.

 On 25 November 2023, several extra-parliamentary political parties announced the creation of the Romanian Sovereigntist Bloc, which includes: Right Republican Party, Romanian Nationhood Party, Coalition for the Nation, Reformist Party, Homeland Party, Christian Social Popular Union Party.
-On 9 December, leaders of Green Party (Verzii) and Ecologist Party of Romania (PER) announced a new political alliance on political scene for 2024 European Parliament elections, AER for Romania.
-On 14 December, Save Romania Union, Force of the Right and the People's Movement Party officially announced the creation of a right-wing electoral alliance to contest in the 2024 elections.
-On 18 December, the alliance was formally named as United Right Alliance.
+On 9 December 2023, leaders of Green Party (PV) and Ecologist Party of Romania (PER) announced a new political alliance on political scene for 2024 European Parliament elections, AER for Romania.
+On 14 December, Save Romania Union (USR), Force of the Right (FD), and the People's Movement Party (PMP) officially announced the creation of a right-wing electoral alliance to contest in the 2024 elections.
+On 18 December 2023, the alliance was formally named as United Right Alliance (ADU).

-On 14 March 2024, the Christian Democratic National Peasants' Party formed an alliance with the Strong Romania Party.
+On 14 March 2024, the Christian Democratic National Peasants' Party (PNȚCD) formed an alliance with the Strong Romania Party (PRP).
 On 24 September 2024, Renewing Romania's European Project (REPER), the Democracy and Solidarity Party (DEMOS), the NOW Party (ACUM), and independents launched the Platform for Democracy, Prosperity, and Progress, a cross-spectrum alliance of pro-European and progressive parties.
 Volt Romania (VOLT) also joined this alliance.

 Party-lists running

-The following party-lists will be on the ballot in December: Note that not all the parties listed below have submitted lists of candidates in all the counties.
+The following party-lists will be on the ballot in December:

+Note that not all the parties listed below submitted lists of candidates in all the counties.
 Also, the independent candidates can run only in one county.